lynnfaraday/aresmush.com/_root/tutorials/manage/start.md

 To ensure the game automatically restarts when the server is rebooted, see [Auto-Restart After Server Reboot](/tutorials/manage/restart-after-reboot).

 > Tip:  You can also run `bin/devstart` if you want to start it in debug mode, so you can see log messages 'live' on the console.
 In debug mode, the game will stop running if you hit CONTROL-C or close down your connection, so it's only good for short debug sessions.
-You must start the web portal separately in debug mode using `bin/devportal`.
+You must start the Web Portal separately in debug mode using `bin/devportal`.